FlowFuse/.github/README.md

 1. Edit `labels.json` with details of the new label
 2. Commit, via PR, the update
-3. Run the `Synchronize Labels` action
+3. Run the `Synchronize Labels` action - by clicking on [`Run workflow`](https://github.com/flowforge/.github/actions/workflows/sync-labels.yml).

 ### Removing labels